GRAVITATION

 Impact parameter \(b=b\) critical

-the result is identical to that seen previously for \(b=b_{crit}\): the photon moves to an unstable circular orbit of radius \(r_{crit}\) around the massive object (sphere of photons).
+The result is identical to that seen previously for \(b=b_{crit}\): the photon moves to an unstable circular orbit of radius \(r_{crit}\) around the massive object (sphere of photons).

 Impact parameter \(b<b\) critical